 - Within 5 days of your return, submit the Presentation Fellowship Report (currently named "Graduate Travel Expense Report" in the myUCF Student Center) to the College of Graduate Studies, including proof of presentation.

 Awards are made on a first-come, first-served basis, so students are encouraged to apply early in the award period.
-The College of Graduate Studies is now accepting applications for Spring/Summer 2015 (January 2015 - June 2015 presentations).
+The Spring 2015 Presentation Fellowship application is now closed.
+The College of Graduate Studies will begin accepting applications for Fall 2015 (July 1- December 30 presentations) in late April.

 The Graduate Presentation Fellowship will be awarded in the amount of: